acheong08/ChatGPT/README.md

 Q: Is it the real ChatGPT or just a GPT-3 based ripoff?

-A: It is the real ChatGPT model found though an info leak on chat.openai.com (patched)
+A: It is the real ChatGPT model found through an info leak on chat.openai.com (patched)

 Q: Where did you get the prompt for ChatGPT?